-Made by the Market
+Made at the Market

 Jose Gonzalez begrudgingly began working at his family’s market as a ten year old in 2000.
 24 years later, he is the co-owner of Mercadito Hispano, a hub for the Hispanic community to connect through authentic food in Bowling Green.